bjornum/main_assignment-pro1001/MiscPlanning/Journey.md

 - Version 2: Elements are in position on both Mobile and Desktop.
 Responsive and most of the styling is done.
 While the finer touches is left for v3.
 - Completed Top section, Produce and chatbot and Info section.
 - Cleaned up the code and css more.

+# 06.05.2025

+- Worked on the carousel feature of the landing page popular produce.
+It works quite well on mobile.
+- Landing page is getting there, but need some styling and visual touch for sure.
+But features first!

+# 07.05.2025

+- Implemented the Map on the produce page.
+  Was some dificulties implementing the google one, due to it require an billed account.
+So went for an free but good one instead named leaflet.
+- Was able to find the same farm as mentioned in the task, and pin it down!
+- Positioning is done for both mobile and desktop.
+- Styling needed